JakobBergG/Dataproject_GBM/README.md

 ## Metrics

-To interpret the progression curves and the evaluation boxplots the following metrics are used.
+To interpret the progression curves and the evaluation boxplots the following metrics are used:

-Hausdorf distance 95th percentile (HD95): A distance metric that measures the maximum of the minimum distances between the predicted segmentation and the ground truth at the 95th percentile.
+- Hausdorf distance 95th percentile (HD95): A distance metric that measures the maximum of the minimum distances between the predicted segmentation and the ground truth at the 95th percentile.

 Mean surface distance (MSD): This tells us how much, on average, the surface varies between the segmentation and the ground truth.